How To Report Identity Theft

 • Maximum loss is $500 if the loss or theft is reported more than two business days, but less than 60 calendar days after the account statement is sent to the account holder.

-• If the loss is reported more than 60 calendar days after the statement is sent, the account holder can be responsible for all the money taken from their account.
-The maximum loss can be more than the account balance, if money from linked accounts was also stolen.
+• If the loss is reported more than 60 calendar days after the statement is sent, you can be responsible for all the money taken from your account.
+If money from linked accounts was also stolen, the maximum loss can be more than the account balance.

-If the debit or ATM card number, but not the physical card, was used to make unauthorized charges, the account holder is not liable for those charges if the fraud is reported within 60 days of the account statement being sent.
+• If the ATM or debit card number, but not the physical card, was used to make unauthorized charges, the account holder is not liable for those charges if the fraud is reported within 60 days of the account statement being sent.

 Consider Filing a Police Report

-There are some circumstances in which knowing how to file a police report for identity theft might be useful.
-If the victim of identity theft knows who was responsible for the fraudulent activity, or they can provide evidence for an investigation, a police report might be warranted.
-Filing a police report might be necessary if a creditor requires the report as part of its investigation.
+If you believe you know who was responsible for the fraudulent activity, or can provide evidence for an investigation, you may want to file a police report.
+Filing a police report might also be necessary if a creditor requires the report as part of its investigation.
+Having a police report can also be helpful when requesting an extended fraud alert on your credit reports (more on that below).

 Notifying Credit Bureaus

-Each of the three credit bureaus, Experian, TransUnion, and Equifax, can place a fraud alert on a consumer’s credit report if they are notified of the suspected fraud or identity theft.
+You may also want to contact one of the three credit major consumer bureaus, Experian, TransUnion, and Equifax, and ask them to place a fraud alert on your credit report.
+This notifies lenders that you’ve been a victim of identity theft so they can take extra measures to verify your identity when they get an application for credit in your name.
 Contacting just one of the credit bureaus is fine — that bureau will contact the other two automatically.

-Requesting to freeze or lock a credit report can be done by contacting each credit bureau and putting in a request.
+You can also request a freeze or lock on your credit report by contacting each credit bureau individually.
 Putting a freeze on a credit report blocks all access to the report, making it more difficult for a bad actor to use information fraudulently.
 Credit freezes are regulated by state laws, and credit bureaus are required to offer credit freezes at no charge.
-A credit lock also acts to protect a consumer’s financial information from potential identity thieves, but is a program offered by an individual company, which may charge a monthly fee for the service.
+A credit lock also acts to protect your financial information from potential identity thieves, but is a program offered by an individual company, which may charge a monthly fee for the service.
 Credit locks are not regulated by state laws.

-If errors show up on a credit report, the consumer can contact that credit bureau to file a dispute to their credit report.
+If you notice an error on a credit report, you can contact that credit bureau to file a dispute.
 All three major credit bureaus provide information on their websites for filing a dispute.
-It can take up to 30 days for the results of any investigation to be available to the account holder.
+It can take up to 30 days for the results of any investigation to be made available.

 The Takeaway

-If you’re looking for a personal loan, but are hesitant to share your information, know that SoFi takes the privacy and security of its members’ financial and personal information very seriously.
-SoFi personal loans are handled with the same security measures as all other SoFi products.
-And checking your rate won’t affect your credit.*
+If you’re thinking about applying for an online personal loan but are hesitant to share your information, know that SoFi takes the privacy and security of its members’ financial and personal information very seriously.
+We maintain industry-standard technical and physical safeguards designed to protect your information’s confidentiality and integrity.
+Also keep in mind that checking your personal rate won’t affect your credit.

 SoFi Loan Products